johnowhitaker/personal_site/misc/2023-11-29-paperathon.md

 image: "thumbnails/paperathon.jpg"
 ---

-### Paperathon #1
+### Paperathon - 4 hours of paper reading live on Twitch

 {{< video https://www.youtube.com/embed/YNOIyvUCpAs >}}

 An experimental livestream reading through papers.
 A tidy version of the notes from the stream can be found [here](https://docs.google.com/document/d/1weSVlVfVUufOesEmMB2_TlmM_I250ug-WIEZu9xEpVw/edit?usp=sharing).
+Thanks to those who joined the live stream and helped out with the discussion!

 Topics + papers:
 01:00 - Intro + Plan